sipin/gorazor/README.md

 # Todo

-* Refactor all the quick & dirty code
+* Refactor
-  * Maybe reimplement vash compiler in go?
-* Test suite
+  * Avoid regexp in lexer for performance?
-* Add tools, like monitor template changes and auto re-generate
+* Add tools, like monitor template changes and auto re-generate.
-* Performance benchmark
+* Test suite, Performance benchmark.
-* Generate more function overloads, like accept additional buffer parameter for write
+* Generate more function overloads, like accept additional buffer parameter for write.
 * Support direct usage of int/date variables in tempate?
   * i.e. use @user.Level directly, instead of @gorazor.Itoa(user.Level)